Tibetan Ritual Objects

 Amulets

 Click on the small photos below for enlargements and further descriptions.
 To pay with a credit card through our secure Paypal server, click on the Add to Cart button.
-Basic air mail shipping is free worldwide.
-E-mail us or telephone 518.658.0156 for express shipping quotes or alternate payment methods.
+Priority mail shipping is free in the US; the cost of shipping to other countries will vary according to the shipping method.
+Please note that most countries charge customs duty which we have no control over and do not pay for you.
+Check with the Customs Department in your country to see how much you will be charged.
+E-mail us or telephone 518.658.3233 for shipping quotes or alternate payment methods.

 7. Large Ritual Lamp with Ganesh and Nagas.
 19th century, Brass, Nepal.
 7" high, 7" wide.
 Used for offerings and dedications, the lamp will be piled with rice and flower offerings, the five lamps filled with oil and offerings made to local or household gods.
 There is a small Ganesh figure at the back to ensure prosperity no matter which local god the offering is for.
 The nagas are smiling. $395.

-13. 17th Century Ritual Crown.
-Copper and brass, Nepal.
-10 3/4" (27 cm.) high.
-An elaborately decorated ritual crown.
-The five Adi Buddhas are set in a repousee frieze around the front and sides with traces of gilding and red offering powder.
-With a long inscription around the back.
-Similar crowns have been worn by Buddhist priests in religious rituals dating as far back as the 12th century. $950.
+13. 19th Century Ritual Crown.
+Nepal, Copper and brass with some gilding.
+Height from bottom of ear flap to tip: 13" (33 cm.)
+Height from back of crown to tip of dorje: 9 1/2" (24 cm.)
+The five Adi Buddhas are set in a repousee frieze around the front and sides; smaller medallions of bodhisattvas and the 3 jewels decorate the rest.
+Similar crowns have been worn by Buddhist priests in religious rituals dating as far back as the 12th century.
+ON HOLD.

 14. Five Buddha Conch Shell Trumpet.
 Nepal.
 Contemporary.
 9 1/2" (24 cm.) long.
-Beautifully carved figures in a leaf and lotus petal ground. $450.
+Beautifully carved figures in a leaf and lotus petal ground.
+SOLD.

-17. Large Inscribed Temple Bell Nepal, Early 18th century.
+17. Large Temple Bell Nepal, Early 20th century.
 Bronze, 9" (22 cm.) high, 5 3/4" in diameter.
-With a Sanskrit inscription around the rim.
-The inscribed date is 1774 which is 1716 by our calendar.
-Weighs 6 lbs. $650.
+Decorated with lotus flowers and with traces of a worn inscription on the rim.
+Weighs 7 lbs. $750.

 18. 19th C. Shaman's Drum.
 Nepal, Wood with leather.
 With a very simply carved handle, well worn to a beautiful patina.
 Also with a fine, resonant sound; the drum can either be played with a stick or shaken for the sound created by the small stones inside.
-Length 27" (68 cm.), diameter 13" (32 cm.) $375.
+Length 27" (68 cm.), diameter 13" (32 cm.)
+SOLD.

 19. Sukunda Oil Lamp Nepal,19th century.
 Brass, 5 1/2" (14 cm.) tall, 7 1/4" (19 cm.) from handle to lamp.
 The sukunda is both a pot for holding oil and a lamp for burning.
 The flame burns in front of an image of Ganesh, remover of obstacles, while a small Buddha figure under a protective umbrella of nagas, sits above the pot of oil.
 Two lions guard either side of the flame. $165.